 This document has been prepared and issued by Pzena Investment Management, LLC (ARBN 108 743 415), a limited liability company ("Pzena").
 Pzena is regulated by the Securities and Exchange Commission (SEC) under U.S. laws, which differ from Australian laws.
-Pzena is exempt from the requirement to hold an Australian financial services license in Australia in accordance with ASIC Corporations (Repeal and Transitional) Instrument 2016/396.
+Pzena is exempt from the requirement to hold an Australian financial services license in Australia in accordance with ASIC Class Order CO 03/1100 and the transitional relief under ASIC Corporations (Repeal and Transitional) Instrument 2016/396, extended through 31 March 2026 by ASIC Corporations (Amendment) Instrument 2024/497.
 Pzena offers financial services in Australia to 'wholesale clients' only pursuant to that exemption.
 This document is not intended to be distributed or passed on, directly or indirectly, to any other class of persons in Australia.